-- Data: Provides advice on the management, integration, organization, scope and development of the Fundamental Data Framework, monitors issues associated with geospatial data collection and management, and develops and monitors the adoption of data standards for access to and use of geospatial data. - Capacity and Education: Provides oversight and directs initiatives aimed at raising awareness and building the skills and knowledge necessary for strengthening geospatial information management. - Policy and Legal: Provides advice on matters relating to the geospatial information policy and legal framework and its implementation, drafts policy and legal documents and provides advice on the review, approval, and promulgation of policies. - Financial: Proposes effective and efficient methods of financing and investment for the operational sustainability of national and regional geospatial information management.
-Builds partnerships with donor organizations, commercial sector enterprises and academia to sustain the ongoing operations of geospatial information coordination. - UN-GGIM: Coordinates the review of UN documents related to global, regional, national, and local geospatial topics.
-Coordinates preparation for the annual intergovernmental session of UN-GGIM.
-Assures participation on the UN-GGIM Subcommittee, Expert and Working Groups associated with geospatial responsibilities. - Users: Coordinates between the geospatial user community and the government agencies responsible for collecting, managing, integrating, and disseminating geospatial information.
+- Data: Provides advice on the management, integration, organization, scope and development of the Fundamental Data Framework, monitors issues associated with geospatial data collection and management, and develops and monitors the adoption of data standards for access to and use of geospatial data. - Policy and Legal: Provides advice on matters relating to the geospatial information policy and legal framework and its implementation, drafts policy and legal documents and provides advice on the review, approval, and promulgation of policies. - Financial: Proposes effective and efficient methods of financing and investment for the operational sustainability of national and regional geospatial information management.
+Builds partnerships with donor organizations, commercial sector enterprises and academia to sustain the ongoing operations of geospatial information coordination. - Technical: Provides advice on effective processes for the development of the technical aspects associated with data sharing and integration, and provides advice on the ongoing operational components of data exchange systems.
+In addition, if there is an intent for a national geospatial portal and/or website for users to access any and all geospatial data for the country, a technical working group could assume the coordination of that effort. - Capacity and Education: Provides oversight and directs initiatives aimed at raising awareness and building or enhancing the skills, knowledge, and expertise necessary for strengthening geospatial information management. - UN-GGIM: Coordinates the review of UN documents related to global, regional, national, and local geospatial topics.
+Coordinates preparation for the annual intergovernmental session of

+UN-GGIM.
+Assures participation on the UN-GGIM Subcommittee, Expert and Working Groups associated with geospatial responsibilities.

+- Users (or advisory group): Coordinates dialogue between the geospatial user community and the government agencies responsible for collecting, managing, integrating, and disseminating geospatial information.
 Develops strategies for effective engagement with the user community.
 Encourages comments, feedback and reviews on topics of geospatial data availability, quality, usability, currency, and coverage. - Boundaries: Assures development of nationally consistent boundaries for each fundamental data theme, as appropriate, that are integrated to a common geographic base.
 Promotes the use of geospatial standards in the delineation, collection, and management of boundaries.
 Provides guidance on the creation and management of boundary metadata.

-It is also important to establish a Communication and Engagement Steering Group to direct, evaluate and make recommendations on the stakeholder communication and engagement processes over the longer term (See SP9: Communication and Engagement).
+It is also important to consider a Communication and Engagement Steering Group to direct, evaluate and make recommendations on the stakeholder communication and engagement processes over the longer term (See SP9: Communication and Engagement).

-The interrelationship between the Governing Board/Steering Committee, Geospatial Coordination Unit, Specialist Working Groups, and the Communication and Engagement Steering Group are illustrated in Figure 1.5.
+The interrelationship between the Governing Body/Steering Committee, Geospatial Coordination Unit, and Specialist Working Groups is illustrated in Figure 1.5.